 The stories of streamers forkgirl and Alinaarose are illustrative: the former was banned for body art in the frame and the latter for licking microphones on air.
 At the same time, the platform also controls the issue of inciting religious and national hatred.

 Another filter to clean up the streaming environment is tracking bots.
 In early 2021, Twitch - using machine learning technology - detected an increase in fake activity and collected data on 7.5 million accounts with bot followers and bot viewers.

 Streaming platforms have cleared so much that big brands are swarming in.

 Such giants as Mastercard, Louis Vuitton, Axe, Cisco, Red Bull, Mercedes, and many others began to integrate into streaming.

-In addition, it is important to understand that the number of brands wishing to develop online advertising through streaming services continues to grow.
-Advertisers are also seeing growth in the non-gaming sections of the platforms.
+In addition, it is important to understand that the number of brands wishing to develop online integration through streaming services continues to grow.
+Brands are also seeing growth in the non-gaming sections of the platforms.

 Against this backdrop, the proactivity of the streamers themselves is important and they should definitely think about how to monetize their own channel.
 Brands are open to collaboration, but the need to generate new tools and mechanics for interaction with viewers has not been canceled.

 And yes, the platform for the brands and streamer to meet is closer than it seems.
 Uplify is already successfully bringing brands and streamers together through an automated live promo placement platform.
 In other words, brand managers pull up on Uplify, search for streamers relevant to their companies' interests, and the system automatically recommends the best candidates.
 Streamers study the proposals and, if they're happy with them, respond and start promoting brands on their own channels.